Skip to content

 Massachusetts plumbing license renewal

 Your plumbing license needs to be renewed every two years on February 1st.
 To renew it, you need to submit your application by May 1st of the same year.
-Master and Journeyman plumbers who want to renew their license must take 12 hours of classes approved by an authorized provider.
+Master and Journeyman plumbers who wish to renew their licenses must complete 12 hours of classes approved by an authorized provider.
 You also need to pay the renewal fee.

 What happens if my plumbing license expires?